RONNIE LANE

 1. "Whatcha Gonna Do About It"

-Released: 6 August 1965
+Released: August 6, 1965

 2. "Sha-La-La-La-Lee"

-Released: 28 January 1966
+Released: January 28, 1966

 Additional releases of Small Faces - Small Faces 1966 debut album (not complete)

-The Album was first released on CD in 1988 by London Records.
+The album was first released on CD in 1988 by London Records.
 This edition included four bonus tracks taken from three singles B-sides and one A-side; "What's A Matter Baby", "I Got Mine", "Grow Your Own" and "Almost Grown".
 15 of this CD's 16 tracks were in mono, the exception being a stereo mix of "Sha La La La Lee".

 It was first remastered for CD in 1997 by Deram Records, and this time the bonus tracks were alternative versions of "Shake", "Come on Children", "What'cha Gonna Do About It", "Own Up Time" and "E Too D".